kacalayar/subs/README.md

 * **Auto-generated Configs**
   * Each client gets a unique downloadable config file.
   * Generates a QR code for easy importing on iOS and Android.

-## Run Subspace on Portal Cloud

-Portal Cloud is a hosting service that enables anyone to run open source cloud applications.

-[Sign up for Portal Cloud](https://portal.cloud/) and get $15 free credit with code **Portal15**.

 ## Run Subspace on a VPS